 During People, Ponds and Water, we ran a series of wetland plant identification workshops to help beginners on their learning journey, but many commented that the keys were very technical, or covered species they were not likely to encounter, or that they relied too much on flowers which can be inconspicuous or absent for much of the year.

-The Vegetative Key to the British Flora by John Poland and Eric Element, published in 2009, has become an essential tool for field botanists.
+The Vegetative Key to the British Flora by John Poland and Eric Clement, published in 2009, has become an essential tool for field botanists.
 Unlike conventional guides which often rely on the characteristics of flowers or fruit, the vegetative key relies on other plant characteristics, ones that can be found throughout the growing season.
 The novel structure of the key also allows the relative beginner to be able to correctly identify a plant in just a few steps.

 With funding from the Heritage Lottery, Freshwater Habitats Trust approached John to produce a concise version of the Vegetative Key, a version which would only include the wetland plant species relevant to pond quality assessment surveys.